Special Exhibition Symposia

 Local Heroes: Artists and the Importance of Place

-The Frick Collection is pleased to announce Local Heroes, a symposium that accompanies the special exhibition Piero della Francesca in America.
-On view from February 12, 2013, to May 20, 2013, the exhibition presents seven paintings made by Piero della Francesca for his native city, Borgo San Sepolcro.
-By bringing together a group of works that Piero created for his hometown, where the artist remained a lifelong resident and accepted more commissions than anywhere else, The Frick Collection offers art historians a chance to reflect on the importance of place to individual artists.
+The Frick Collection was pleased to announce Local Heroes, a symposium that accompanied the special exhibition Piero della Francesca in America.
+On view from February 12, 2013, to May 20, 2013, the exhibition presented seven paintings made by Piero della Francesca for his native city, Borgo San Sepolcro.
+By bringing together a group of works that Piero created for his hometown, where the artist remained a lifelong resident and accepted more commissions than anywhere else, The Frick Collection offered art historians a chance to reflect on the importance of place to individual artists.